Did You Know Ozone Can Be Bad for Your Health?

 Air Purifiers That Don’t Produce Ozone

 Ozone production is a legitimate concern with air ionizers, especially for those with preexisting respiratory issues.
 The good news is that there are high-quality, ozone-free air purifiers.
-A HEPA filter system, such as in the Air Health™Skye Air Purifier, removes particles from the air without producing any ozone.
+An air purifier with a high quality HEPA filter system removes particles from the air without producing any ozone.
 A built-in fan sends the room’s air through the mechanical HEPA filter, which traps dirt, dust, and other particles.
 These filters also keep those particles locked in place, so you don’t need to worry about dust or particles potentially ending up all over your couch and floor.

 While a medical-grade HEPA filter captures 99.97% of particles as small as 0.3 microns, making them excellent for pet dander and pollen, they may not be as effective with smaller particles, such as viruses, bacteria and tobacco smoke.
 Ionizers are excellent for these small particles, but are less effective on larger contaminants.
 You can learn more about the advantages and disadvantages of HEPA and ionic purifiers by reading this article .